Who is Bitcoon?

 This doesn’t seem very professional…

 I am very passionate about games.
 Games have shaped who I am today, they have been with me all through my life and they continue to fascinate me and open my mind to new and incredible things.
 Most of all, games are FUN.
 I want to make games for people that inspire others the way they have inspired me.
 I want to give other hardcore gamers a challenge, while giving more casual players a way to smooth out those difficulty peaks.
-I’m not in it to make the most money possible, I’m in it because it makes me happy and I can spread my love of games to others.
-And I want to run a business that reflects that attitude.
+I’m in it because it makes me happy and I can spread my love of games to others.

 What kind of games are you making?